esl-epfl/x-heep/ExternalDevices.md

 make app PROJECT=example_external_peripheral
 ```

 By default, the external device example RTL code is disabled.
-Run fusesoc with the '--flag=use_external_device_example' option to enable it.
 This example is available for the sim and sim_opt targets.

 For example, compile for Verilator with:

 ```
-make verilator-sim FUSESOC_FLAGS="--flag=use_external_device_example"
+make verilator-sim
 ```

 then, go to your target system built folder